gogetdata/ggd-recipes/docs/source/private_recipes.rst

 .. note::

-    We are suggesting adding the *data recipe* not the actual data to the private github repository
+    We are suggesting adding the *data recipe*, not the actual data to the private github repository